I Will Follow: Composition

 "I Will Follow" was written three weeks before U2 began recording Boy.
 During early rehearsals of the song, the group frequently had loud arguments, as lead vocalist Bono was struggling to convey the aggression for the guitar riff that he was envisioning.
 Frustrated, he took the Edge's guitar from him and "hammer[ed] away" on the two-stringed chord the Edge had created to show his bandmates the urgency he wanted.
 Bono said, "It was literally coming out of a kind of rage, the sound of a nail being hammered into your frontal lobe".
 Producer Steve Lillywhite stated that Siouxsie and the Banshees guitarist John McKay's playing on the song "Jigsaw Feeling" (1978) was a point of reference for the Edge on "I Will Follow", calling the beginning of both songs "almost identical".

-Bono has said that he wrote the lyrics from the perspective of his mother Iris, who died in 1974 when he was 14 years old, and that they were about the unconditional love a mother has for her child.
+Bono has said that he wrote the lyrics from the perspective of his mother Iris Hewson, who died in 1974 when he was 14 years old, and that they were about the unconditional love a mother has for her child.
 The song features a glockenspiel to provide what Bono called "underlying instrumental colouring"; it was added at his suggestion, and was played during the Boy recording sessions by him and the Edge.
 For the middle eight section of the song, Lillywhite recorded the sounds of cutlery rubbing against the spokes of a spinning wheel on an upturned bicycle, as well as Bono smashing bottles.

 Release

 Record World reviewed the original single release in 1980, describing the song as an "electronic rocker" in which the "urgent vocals match the intense keyboard pulse."

 "I Will Follow" had a second single release as a live version in the Netherlands and Germany in 1982, and a third release in the United States in 1983, taken from the Under a Blood Red Sky album.
-It appeared on both the compilation album and video collection The Best of 1980–1990, and in some countries, on the U218 Singles compilation.
+It appeared on both the 1998 compilation album and video collection The Best of 1980–1990, and in some countries, on the 2006 U218 Singles compilation.

 The song is included in the 2015 music video game Rock Band 4 as a playable track.